How do you use the FPS test?

 Pixels Per Frame and Per Sec

-Using this as a refresh rate test and Hz test
+Can you use this as a refresh rate or Hz test?

 What is a good FPS for gaming?

-• Match the display.
-Run the test on the screen you actually want to check.
+- Match the display.
+Move the browser window to the monitor or phone screen you actually want to inspect.

 Frequently asked questions